4 Under-the-Radar Spots to Watch Music in Nashville

 Every night in Nashville, both locals and tourists pack out the local dives, cafes, saloons, honkey-tonks, and concert venues, all looking for that authentic bluegrass sound.
 But with such an overwhelming range of options, where do you go?

-Well here I've decided list four of the best, but less well-known venues.
+Well here I've decided to list four of the best, but less well-known venues.
+I really enjoyed those, I hope you do too.
 Everyone's heard of Ryman Auditorium, The Grand Ol' Opry, Ascend Amphitheater, and the Bridgestone Arena...

 But you're not looking for big crows or well-established acts.
 You want something else...